German, if all its complexities don't break you first, can open up many doors for:

 - engineers and entrepreneurs wanting to work in Europe's robust economy

 - publishers and translators wanting to access the third largest book-market after Chinese and English

 - night owls seeking the answer to their insomnia in Berlin

 Why Deutsches Haus at NYU?

-We are New York City's oldest German language school, have been open to the public since 1977, and are part of an amazing university, NYU.
-Some of our teaching staff has been with us for many years, and they still manage to keep things fresh.
+We are New York City's oldest German language school, open to the public since 1977, and are part of an amazing university, NYU.
+Some of our teaching staff has been with us for many years and they still manage to keep things fresh.

 Can anyone take a German class at Deutsches Haus at NYU?